ayemmk21/ayemmk21/README.md

 Here are some ideas to get you started:
 -->
-a computer engineering student at KMITL
+- 3rd Year Computer engineering student at KMITL
 - currently focusing on Python for Data Analysis and Machine Learning
 - How to reach me: ayemohmohkhin001@gmail.com